Jeet Ki Zid

-Jeet Ki Zid is a web television series which premiered on ZEE5 on January 22, 2021.
+Jeet Ki Zid is a streaming television series which premiered on ZEE5 on 22 January 2021.
 The seven-part series is directed by Vishal Mangalorkar.
 It is based on the life of a retired Indian Army special forces officer Major Deependra Singh Sengar played by Amit Sadh.

 Plot

-The series is based on the true story of a Special Forces Officer, Major Deep Singh who was left paralysed waist below during the Kargil War, but his relentless attitude helped him bounce back in life.
-The narrative revolves around Deep’s journey during different timelines— (1987) when he loses his elder brother Rajat to a terrorist attack, (1996) when he joins the Special Forces Training Centre and (1999) when he is posted in Jammu & Kashmir.
+The series is based on the true story of a Special Forces Officer, Major Deep Singh, who was left paralysed waist down during the Kargil War, but his relentless attitude helped him bounce back in life.
+The narrative revolves around Deep's journey during different timelines, when Major Deep Sengar joins the Special Forces.
+He gets into multiple combat situations in North East and in Jammu & Kashmir (1999).
+He was injured once when multiple bullets hit him in the stomach.
+He recovered and went back into combat.
+He took part in Operation Vijay and captured an important peak.
+He was later injured in combat and was declared to be in bed for life due to the severity of his injuries.